avaneev/prvhash/README.md

 the performance of the hash function dramatically for table hash use.
 Note that the `prvhash42s` function starts from the "full zero" state and then performs acceptably.

+## Method's Philosophy ##

+Any external entropy (message) that enters this PRNG system acts as a high-frequency and high-quality reseeding which changes the random number generator "position" within the PRNG period, randomly.
+In practice, this means that two messages that are different in even 1 bit produce "final" random number sequences that are completely unrelated to each other.
+Since the hash length affects the PRNG period of the system, the same logic applies to hashes of any length, meeting collision and preimage resistance specifications for all lengths.

 ## PRNG Period Assessment ##